Emotional Regulation in CPTSD Recovery and Why It Matters

 Gently turn your head and let your eyes scan your environment.
 Notice colors, shapes, and where the light is coming from.
 Ask yourself, Am I actually in danger right now?

 Then notice your breath.
 Not to change it, but just to witness it.
 Inhale.
 Exhale.
 That’s you, alive, right here.
+The goal of this breath awareness is to help your body and mind reach a relaxed state.

 Movement and Shaking